wpsharks/s2member-kb/tutorials/2015/132-common-troubleshooting-tips.md

 - Please see: [Update Instructions](http://s2member.com/updating/)
 - See also: [s2Member Unified Changelog](http://s2member.com/changelog/) for further details.
+-
+## Log Files (i.e., Using s2Member's Built-in Debugger)

+Please see: **s2Member ⥱ Log Files (Debug) ⥱ Logging Configuration**

+It's always a good idea to enable s2Member's logging functionality and review log file entries on your own. s2Member's log files can help you learn more about what is going on behind-the-scenes.
+For instance, are emails not being sent?
+Are customers not being upgraded to a paid status?
+Things like this are often caused by HTTP communication failure that occurs behind-the-scenes. s2Member's log files will tell you more about these types of problems.

+_**Note:** s2Member support representatives may ask for log files so they can be reviewed carefully during an investigation that is related to a bug that you report.
+So please be sure to enable s2Member's logging functionality and have something in your logs before opening a support ticket._

 ## Configuration Issues and/or User Error